kuniyasu/arm_linux_cross_compile/README.md

-This ARM cross compiler tool chain generate script.
+This is ARM cross compiler tool chain generate script.

 It is necessary makeinfo command and some tools.
 Please insall texinfo.

 >yum install texinfo

 After install texinfo,

 git pull

-./shell/create_cross_env.bash
+>./shell/create_cross_env.bash

 This intallation script is using.
 GNU binutils-2.25